AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

   * For example, [https://localhost:4503/system/console/configMgr](https://localhost:4503/system/console/configMgr).

 * Locate `Adobe Granite Login Selector Authentication Handler`.
-* Select the `pencil` icon to open the configuration for edit.
+* Select the `pencil` icon so you can open the configuration for edit.
 * Enter a **Login Page Mappings** as follows:

   `/content/sites/<site-name>/path/to/login/page:/content/sites/<site-name>`